justinbreese/dse-multi-cloud-demo/iaas/README.md

 * After you've installed the CLIs, be sure to configure each one so that you can use them.
 Important: make sure that the default output for all of the CLIs is json.
 You do this during configuration.
 * Install jq: `sudo apt-get install jq` - you will need this for the scripts to successfully parse json.

+# Create a key pair that you can use for all VMs
+* Use an existing one or create a new one: `ssh-keygen -C "ubuntu"`
+* Choose your location to store the private and public keys

 # Deploy some VMs on each cloud provider
+* Make sure that you incorporate your key pair in the setup params for Azure and GCP.
+* Create the key pair within the AWS console (if you're using AWS) and reference it in the AWS params
 * An example command that you can run for Azure: `./deploy_azure.sh -g jbreese-awesome`
 * An example command that you can run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
 * An example command that you can run for AWS: `./deploy_aws.sh -s jbreese-awesome`